pierky/arouteserver/tools/invalid_routes_reporter/example/README.rst

 Configuration example for ``invalid_routes_reporter``
 =====================================================

-- ``exabgp.conf`` is used to setup a session to the route server and to executes a process running this script.
+- ``exabgp.conf`` is used to setup a session to the route server and to execute a process running this script.
 The arguments to run the script are:

   - the file where networks are configured (``/etc/exabgp/networks.json``)

-  - one or more files where aleters are configured (``/etc/exabgp/log.alerter.json`` and ``/etc/exabgp/email.alerter.json``).
+  - one or more files where alerters are configured (``/etc/exabgp/log.alerter.json`` and ``/etc/exabgp/email.alerter.json``).

 - ``networks.json`` contains the list of networks that are taken into account for invalid routes monitoring.